lancewood1/cloud-native-course-errata/README.md

  	- [option #3] git clone https://github.com/eitansuez/spring-cloud-services-labs

 #### Setup your Config Server
+- Make sure "app-config" and "spring-cloud-services-labs" directories are two separate directories: in other words, do not make one to be under the other
 - If you have not set up ssh key (or somehow it is not working), use local "app-config" directory as your repository as a temporary means
 ```yml